threefoldtech/info_grid/src/wiki/cloudunits/cloudunits_toc.md

 <h1> Cloud </h1>

-This section of the manual covers the essential information concerning Cloud utilization.
+This section covers the essential information concerning Cloud utilization.

 To deploy on the ThreeFold Grid, read the [System Administrators tutorials](../../system_administrators/system_administrators.md).